darklang/docs/docs/from-python.md

 ## If/Elif/Else statements

-In Python, you would write an `If` statement like this:
+In Python, you would write an `if` statement like this:

 ```python
 a = 5